Hopson97/tinycthread/README.txt

 TinyCThread is a minimalist, portable, threading library for C, intended to make it easy to create multi threaded C applications.

-The library is closesly modeled after the C11 standard, but only a subset is implemented at the moment.
+The library is closely modeled after the C11 standard, but only a subset is implemented at the moment.

 See the documentation in the doc/html directory for more information.